 Get Them a New Haircut

 Has your child’s hair gotten out of control since the beginning of summer break?
 Now could be the perfect time to let them choose a new haircut!
-New school years are all about new beginnings, and a haircut could be a great way to represent that fresh start.
+New school years are all about new beginnings.
+And a fresh haircut could be a great way to represent that fresh start.
 If you want to find haircut ideas, you can visit Pinterest or look through Instagram to find inspiration.

 Find Extracurricular Activities